tjc181/czo-timeseries/README.md

 via form posting using curl.
 The resulting CSV data are then used by the above gnuplot recipes to produce PNG formatted images.

+genplot.sh takes two optional arguments.
+This is quick and dirty so no real argument processing is performed at this time -- if argument 2 is needed, argument 1 is required.

+Usage: genplot.sh [(program directory) output directory]

+Program directory is the absolute or relative path to the genplot.sh program.
+This directory contains the GNUplot recipes.

+Output directory is the directory where generated images are placed.